dexie/dexie-website/docs/Collection/Collection.each().md

 ### NOTES:
 * The operation will implicitely be called from within a READONLY transaction unless you already surround your code with a transaction.
 * The callback should not modify the database.
 If that is required, use [Collection.modify()](https://dexie.org/docs/Collection/Collection.modify()) instead.
-* The return value from you callback is ignored, so returning a Promise from it will have no effect.
+* The return value from your callback is ignored, so returning a Promise from it will have no effect.
 * In many cases, it is better and more optimized to use any of the following methods when reading from a Table or Collection:
   * [Collection.toArray()](/docs/Collection/Collection.toArray())
   * [Collection.primaryKeys()](/docs/Collection/Collection.primaryKeys())